The Buffrs Book

 This command removes a previously saved token from the credentials store by its

 associated registry URL.
-Future invocations of publish
+Future invocations of publish and install that

 involve the given registry will then default to unauthenticated mode.

-The credentials are currently stored in $HOME/.buffrs/credentials.toml
+The credentials are currently stored in $HOME/.buffrs/credentials.toml.

 buffrs publish